cgordon-gis/GIS-geol/index.md

 * use layers to organise and display information on a map
 * add information to a layout and prepare it for printing or display
 * demonstrate different ways of finding help when using GIS

+### Welcome to this module

+There will be some text here

 ## Introduction